strues/guzzle/README.md

 ## Documentation

+#### Develop
+`npm start` or `gulp dev --watch` runs the JavaScript through Webpack, processes Sass files, launches BrowserSync, and watches for changes.
+CSS updates are injected automatically, but can be disabled from the config file. **If the `--watch` flag is not passed, changes will not be processed automatically.**

 #### Build for production
 `npm run build` or `gulp build --prod` will both minify and optimize files for production.
 It is important to note that, you must pass the --prod flag in order to instruct Gulp to perform the additional production tasks.

+#### Linting
+It's recommended, but not required to have eslint installed globally, `npm install -g eslint`.
+However, it will work regardless.
+In order for scss-lint to work you must have the Ruby Gem, [scss-lint](https://github.com/brigade/scss-lint) installed.
+`gulp lint` runs both eslint and scss-lint.
+`gulp lint:eslint` runs **only** eslint.
+`gulp lint:scss` runs **only** scss-lint.

 Troubleshooting
 ---------------